perpendicularai/LlaMail/README.md

 ## Current features
 - send> : Sends an email
 - edit : Presents a prompt to generate a new reply to the email
+- quit : Exit the program
-- skip : Mark email as unread
+- Mark email as read or unread

 ### Please Note:
 - The max email size that can be read is 50 KB